pcalves1/terraform-ansible-aws-lab/README.md

 ## Accessing the application
-When command `terraform apply` is finished, both machines in background will run ansible playbook to configure application and database...
+When command `terraform apply` finishes, both machines in background will run the Ansible playbook to configure application and database...
 It will take a considerable amount of time.
 Then you'll be able to access the application copying loadbalance address on terraform output and paste to your browser

 ## Removing Infrastructure
-Navigate to the `terraform-ansible-aws-lab/infra/dev` folder and execute the command `terraform destroy` to deprovision the infrastructure on AWS and avoid unnecessary costs
+Navigate to the `terraform-ansible-aws-lab/infra/dev` folder and run the command `terraform destroy` to deprovision the infrastructure on AWS and avoid unnecessary costs